-10 If you are in the Dallas area, the books discussed here can also be borrowed from the Holocaust collection at the JCC's Tycher library (tycher.follettdestiny.com/cataloging/servlet/presentbooklistform.do?listID=11431380).
+10 If you are in the Dallas area, the books discussed here can also be borrowed from the JCC's Tycher library (go to tycher.follettdestiny.com, select "Tycher Library," then "Resource Lists," and finally "Yad Vashem Curriculum.")

 11 If you find something you really like, let us know at www.TeachTheShoah.org/Contact so we can share it.